escodb/design/src/update.md

     │ link('/path/to/', 'doc.txt')  │────'
     └───────────────────────────────┘

-In VaultDB's data model, all updates will depend on a `link()` operation on the root directory.
+In EscoDB's data model, all updates will depend on a `link()` operation on the root directory.
 To avoid redundant work and reduce the chance of conflicts, we may be able to avoid performing a write for a `link()` if it already contains the correct items.
 For example, if `/my/note` itself is a new document, but the